pola-olczak/pola-olczak.github.com/src/data/about.md

 # Intro

-I am a PhD candidate in Pathobiology at the Johns Hopkins University School of Medicine working on HPV vaccine development.
-I am team player who understand team cohesion is pivotal to success.
+I am a PhD candidate in Pathobiology at the Johns Hopkins University, School of Medicine working on HPV vaccine development.
+I am team player who understands team cohesion is pivotal to success.

 My scientific and professional interest and experience is broad and ranges from epidemiology, to drug development for